pauliacomi/pyGAPS/docs/manual/parsing.rst

 -----------------------------

 Most commercial apparatus can output the isotherm as Excel (xls) files.
-To import these files consult the Excel parsing section.
-Other machines output proprietary files which can nevertheless be imported.
+Other machines output proprietary files which can sometimes be read and therefore imported.

 Currently pyGAPS includes functionality to import:

     - Microtrac BEL .dat files using :meth:`~pygaps.parsing.csv_bel_parser.isotherm_from_bel`
     - Microtrac BEL .xls files using :meth:`~pygaps.parsing.excelinterface.isotherm_from_xl` and ``fmt="bel"``
     - Micromeritics .xls files using :meth:`~pygaps.parsing.excelinterface.isotherm_from_xl`
       and ``fmt="mic"``